Maianh2510/ETL/README.md

 Source: Swiss coding academy

-The main goal: we need to do ETL (Extraction, Transformation, Loading)
+The main goal: Our primary objective is to perform ETL (Extraction, Transformation, Loading) on six data tables in five formats: Google Sheets, Excel, CSV, a database, and a website table.

 We need to answers below to find main goal: